 Ongoing programme review.
 The SWRB will undertake a mid-recognition cycle visit to the recognised programme.
 If the recognised programme has an appointed monitor or external advisor, this visit will, wherever possible, take place at the same time as the monitor visit.
-Panel membership for the mid- recognition cycle review will be a) an international social work academic who is appointed at senior lecturer level, or above, b) a national social work academic who is appointed at senior lecturer level, and c) a SWRB staff member or SWRB external appointee.
+Panel membership for the mid- recognition cycle review will a) i) for the University sector, a national social work academic who is appointed at senior lecturer level, or above, or ii) for the ITP, PTE and Wānanga sector, the NZQA appointed monitor or external advisor and b) a SWRB staff member or SWRB external appointee.
 The SWRB will also ensure that it receives specialist advice from a person conversant in Matauranga Māori, tikanga and Te Reo.